LightnessOfBeing/kaggle-bengali-classification/README.md

   * 2 - Grapheme root
   * 1 - Vowel diacritic
   * 1 - Consonant diacritic
+* Public test set size is only 12 images!

 # Approach

 ## Final solution
 * Three stage pipeline:
    1. First stage:
-       * Model: EfficeintNet B0-B3
+       * Model: EfficeintNet B0-B3 with three heads
+       * Head configuration Mish -> Conv2D -> BatchNorm -> Pooling layer -> Linear
        * Train with Cutmix (alpha=1) and Mixup (alpha=4) augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
-       * Head configuration Mish -> Conv2D -> BatchNorm -> Pooling layer -> Linear
        * Pooling layer: 0.5 * (AveragePooling + MaxPooling)
-       * Dataset: uncropped images
+       * Dataset: 5-fold of uncropped images generated via stratified split
        * Weights: 7-grapheme, 1-consonant, 2-vowel
        * AdamW and OneCycleWithWarmUp

    2. Second stage:
       * fine-tune for ~5 epochs without any aumentations at all.